turbodami/sitepard/README.md

-A website builder based on MERN stack and pug.
+A website builder based on MERN stack and Jade.